 If your video source has a composite video port, you can connect it to the projector using an optional RCA-style video or A/V cable.

-1. Connect the cable with the yellow connector to your video source's yellow video output port.

-2. Connect the other end to the projector's Video port.
+- 1. Connect the cable with the yellow connector to your video source's yellow video output port. - 2.
+Connect the other end to the projector's Video port.

-Connecting to an S-Video Video Source
+Connecting to a Video Source for Sound